takamaruocha/PP-TSAD/README.md

 We created five types of five-dimensional time series with different function types (e.g., sine and cosine functions), frequencies, and amplitudes, and assigned five corresponding IDs to each.

 If you want to use the ECG dataset, you need to download it from [here](https://physionet.org/content/mitdb/1.0.0/).
-If you want to use the SWaT dataset, you need to request to　[here](https://itrust.sutd.edu.sg/itrust-labs_datasets/).
+If you want to use the SWaT dataset, you need to request it [here](https://itrust.sutd.edu.sg/itrust-labs_datasets/).
 If you want to use the ECG dataset, you need to download it from [here](https://drive.google.com/drive/folders/1RaIJQ8esoWuhyphhmMaH-VCDh-WIluRR).

 ## 4. Reproducibility